-Goa is the ‘Go to’ (get it? sort of?) place in India when it comes to beaches.
-With a coastline on the Arabian sea stretching for miles there are plenty of resorts to chose from.
-I read up on all of them, from package holiday central Calangute to hippy Anjuna, and felt I belonged somewhere in between the two.
-I judged this to be Palolem.
+Goa is the ‘Go to’ (get it? sort of?) place in India when it comes to beach holidays.
+The west Indian state has a number of beach resorts on the Arabian Sea and each one offers something a little bit different.
+I read up on all the popular destinations, from package holiday central Calangute to hippy Anjuna, and felt I belonged somewhere in between the two.
+I judged this to be Palolem Beach.

 The beach sellers are beautiful, charming and more than a little annoying.
-Dressed in colourful saris and bindis they tend to be fairly young women who move in packs.
+Dressed in colourful saris and bindis they tend to be young women who move in packs.
 They will draw you into conversation, elicit your name, and beguile you into promising to buy something from them before you go home.
 They carry little knick-knacks and jewellery and are asking only a small price for them, but with at least a 100 on the beach you would be going hungry if you kept your promise to them all.
 “Don’t break my heart“, they call to you, as you run away feeling like pond scum.
-This, my friend, is Indian trade.

 I purchased an anklet of some sort for the equivalent of a few English pounds and therefore immediately became a target for every other seller in the resort.
 ‘How much you pay for that?’, they would shout at me as I passed.
 ‘I sell you for x rupees’.
-Invariably this amount would be less than I actually paid, invariably I would be gutted, and invariably I would have to explain to the next seller that really one over priced anklet was more than enough, thank you, please.
+Invariably this amount would be less than I actually paid, invariably I would be gutted, and invariably I would have to explain to the next seller that really one overpriced anklet was more than enough, thank you.

-Customer service is personal in Goa.
+Customer service is personal in Goa too.
 Bar men, hotel owners, taxi drivers, all will want to know your name and why you came to India.
-All will remember your name, enquire after your health and offer you business everytime you see them for the duration of your stay.
-You make friends for life in India, or at least until you leave.
-One may be enterprising enough to suggest the ‘nice, not lazy husband’ you have been promised by a beach seller is none other than him.
+All will remember your name, enquire after your health and offer you business every time you see them for the duration of your stay.
+You make a lot of friends in India – at least until you leave!
+One friend I made was enterprising enough to suggest the ‘nice, not lazy husband’ I had have been promised by a beach seller is none other than himself.
 ‘You don’t come back to India with your husband’, he explained, ‘you come back to India to make me your husband‘.
 Clever, I see what you did there.

-Ciaran’s resort is not just about beach front huts, mouth-wateringly good curry and superb service, it’s about John the owner and Megan and Dave (see their adorable pic on the website homepage) – his English speaking dogs.
-John and his canine shadows were at the bar of the restaurant for most nights of my stay.
-I learnt more from him about life in Goa, the best places to eat and ways to get around than I could ever have picked up myself.
+Hanging out at our resort, Ciaran’s, was a respite from the salespeople.
+Owner John and adorable dogs, Megan and Dave, would prop up the bar for most nights of our stay.
+From chatting with John I learnt more from him about life in Goa, the best places to eat and ways to get around, than I could ever have picked up myself.
 We also had a bloody good laugh with him every evening.
-He kept one eye out for us constantly with the other eye on his highly efficient staff who ran around serving the best banana porridge breakfast and afternoon chai and cake (both of which are included in the cost of the room) everyday.
-A stay at Ciaran’s is like staying with a friend, a friend who owns a really amazing beach front hotel.
+He kept one eye out for us constantly with the other eye on his highly efficient staff who ran around serving the best banana porridge breakfast and afternoon chai and cake (both of which are included in the cost of the room).
+A stay at Ciaran’s is like staying with a friend, a friend who owns a really amazing beachfront hotel.

 It broke my heart to leave.